RoneloSolo/Godot/README.md

 # Godot
-Repository for my godot games
+Repository for my godot not finnished games

-PackedScene scene.
-GD.Randomize() at start to generate random.
-GD.RandRange(min,max).
-QueueFree() = Destroy.